Renting tools and checklist

 - If the rent falls into arrears take action promptly using either the process described in Chart one or Chart two.
 Otherwise the outstanding rent amount may increase and you may not get paid.

-- Make sure you know what notices to use for various procedures.
+- Make sure you know what notices to use for various procedures and allow the correct amount of counting days for the notice/s.

 - Make sure you give the tenant a minimum of 30 days written notice using Form 1C if you want a fixed-term tenancy to finish on the end date.